-Small business development helps retain business establishments and allow existing businesses to thrive and create regional job growth.
-Under the Workforce Innovation and Opportunity Act (WIOA), small business support strategies are part of the vision that entails supporting regional economic prosperity.
+Small business development helps retain business establishments, and allows existing businesses to thrive and create regional job growth.
+Small business support strategies are part of any vision that entails supporting regional economic prosperity.

 While economic development efforts are centered around recruiting new businesses and helping existing ones expand in a region, workforce development partners assist with the expansion and retention activities of existing businesses.